juliashanahan/4610_Project1/README.md

 Query 10 benefits management because they can give potential residents who may be on a tighter budget their apartment options.

 ## Database Information:

+cs_bag15552
+Additional information: Each query listed above is marked in the database using stored procedures which can be called using the following format: CALL TP_Q1();